-Spirited young Fer travels through the Way to a magical world in which beings part human and part animal serve an evil ruler known as the Lady, and where she hopes to learn about her long-lost parents and her own identity.
+Spirited young Fer travels through the Way to a magical world in which part human, part animal beings serve an evil ruler known as the Lady, and where she hopes to learn about her long-lost parents and her own identity.

 After her overprotective grandmother has a stroke, Maya, an orphan, leaves her extremely restricted life in California to stay with her mother's family on a remote Wyoming ranch, where she discovers a love of horses and encounters a wild mare that her mother once rode.

 In World War II England, ten-year-old Lottie is transported via a portal to present day Wisconsin, where she must find her way back to her family and her best friend, Kitty.

 Scanlon, Elizabeth Garton The Great Good Summer

 Twelve-year-old Ivy Green, whose mother may have run off with a charismatic preacher to Panhandle, Florida, teams up with a classmate to find her, and has a summer adventure that’s full of surprises.